| PC Hardware for Mascot ServerAny recent, high specification PC containing either Intel or AMD processor(s) should make a

 The Mascot program files require very little disk space in comparison to

+the sequence databases and the accumulating result files.
 For the sequence databases, you will need to maintain free disk space

 of the order of 3 times the largest database.
 This is because, during a